danwood/SwiftUICoreImage/README.md

 In this code, I've made sure that each of our image modifiers come with inert modifiers: in some cases it's passing in a parameter that clearly has no effect (e.g. zero intensity, zero radius); or it's a nil background image when combining with another image; or a boolean `active` parameter.
 If the parameter(s) specified would cause no change in the image, then the identity (self) is returned forthwith.

-The contents of CIImage-Filters.swift are, not surprisingly, generated source code, using code that I've included in this repository (but won't be included in the package import).
+The contents of CIImage-Filters.swift are generated source code, using code that I've included in this repository (`CIImage-Generation.swift`, not included in the package import).
 This loops through the core image metadata that Apple provides (`CIFilter.filterNames(inCategories: nil)`).
-Unfortunately this list is somewhat out of date and contains a number of inconsistencies that I've done by best to overcome.
+Unfortunately this list is somewhat out of date and contains a number of inconsistencies that I've done my best to overcome.
 There are some JSON files that provide additional metadata such as a list of the functions that actually do have online documentation — 56 functions aren't documented so some guesswork is needed — or repairs to missing or obsolete documentation.
 You probably won't need to run this code unless you have some special requirements or the list has been updated in a future (post-Ventura, post iOS-16) OS release.

 ## Using With SwiftUI